cloudspannerecosystem/sqltools-cloud-spanner-driver/README.md

 - The driver supports executing multiple statements in a single script, but each statement is executed in a separate transaction.
 Queries use single-use read-only transactions.
 DML statements use read/write transactions.
 - Queries may return at most 100,000 rows.
 Queries that would return more than 100,000 rows will return an error.

+## Raising Issues

+If you have any questions, find a bug, or have a feature request please [open an issue](https://github.com/cloudspannerecosystem/sqltools-cloud-spanner-driver/issues/new).
+Please note that this extension is not officially supported as part of the Google Cloud Spanner product.

 ## License
 * See [LICENSE](LICENSE)